iter8-tools/docs/docs/tutorials/integrations/kserve/canary.md

 template: main.html
 ---

-# Canary Rollout of a KServe ML Model
+# Canary rollout of a KServe ML model

 This tutorial shows how Iter8 can be used to implement a canary rollout of ML models hosted in a KServe environment.
 In a canary rollout, inference requests that match a particular pattern, for example those that have a particular header, are directed to the candidate version of the model.
 The remaining requests go to the primary, or initial, version of the model.
 Iter8 enables a canary rollout by automatically configuring the routing resources to distribute inference requests.